 Formal written notices are sent to the Directors and relevant employees as reminder that they must not deal in the securities and derivatives of the Company during the period of 30 days and 60 days immediately preceding the date of publication of the Company's interim results and annual results respectively and until after such results have been published.

-of publication of the Company's interim results and anr results respectively and until after such results have be published.
 Under the Securities Code, the Directors are required to notify the Chairman and receive a dated written clearance before dealing in the securities and derivatives of the Company and, in the case of the Chairman himself, he must notify the designated Director and receive a dated written clearance before any dealing.
 The clearance to deal is valid for not more than five business days from the day it is received.

 Having made specific enquiries, all Directors have confirmed that they have met the required standard set out in the Securities Code and the Model Code throughout the financial year under review.
-Directors' interests as at 31 March 2024 in the shares in the Company and its associated corporations (within the meaning of Part XV of the SFO) are set out on page 49 of this annual report.
+Directors' interests as at 31 March 2025 in the shares in the Company and its associated corporations (within the meaning of Part XV of the SFO) are set out on page 49 of this annual report.